 A: Contact our office with the address and/or parcel in question.

 Q: Are there any fees for applying for a permit with RD1000?

 A: No, there are no fees when you apply for a permit at Reclamation District 1000, however, as of 2019 CVFPB does require permit fees in order to process a permit.
 Please see their fee schedule for more information.

 A: First you need to complete an Encroachment Permit application form as well as an Environmental Questionnaire.
-Once the application and questionnaire has been completed, submit them to Reclamation District No. 1000 by email, fax or in person drop off.
+Once the application and questionnaire have been completed, submit them to Reclamation District No. 1000 by email, fax, or in-person drop-off.
 You will also need to submit basic drawings or plans/blueprints depending on the scope of your project.
 Once your permit has been endorsed by the General Manager you will be contacted to pick up your endorsed application to submit to the CVFPB located at 3310 El Camino Ave, Rm 151, Sacramento, CA 95821.
 The General Manager will contact you directly should there be any issues with your permit that need to be addressed before submitting the permit to CVFPB, so please make sure a valid phone number and email are included with your application.
 Should you have any questions regarding the application and process, please first review RD1000 Special Encroachment Standards and contact our office for clarification.
 916-922-1449